 This alignment means every interface built with the design system automatically expresses brand identity correctly.

-How What if Design Approaches This Challenge
+How What if Design approaches this challenge

 Can a small startup afford both a design system and brand guidelines?